Chuck Gullett, Living The Dream

 Averaging $12 million in sales a year, Chuck feels he has hit a steady stride.
 Seventy-five percent of his business comes through referrals.

 His biggest challenge has been learning how to strike a balance between his personal life and work.

 “Shutting business off” for the day can be tough for him.
 He’s always thinking about how to provide his clients with better and more personalized service.

 His number one priority is making sure his clients always feel that they are being well taken care of.
 Chuck says,

 “I’ve always pictured that old-timer shopkeeper who always swept the sidewalk in front of his storefront and had that pride of ownership.
 So, even today, I go out and sweep the sidewalk in front of the brokerage and say ‘hi’ to the people walking by.
 It makes you feel part of the neighborhood and part of the city.”

 Today, Chuck is deeply invested in his business, and he is deeply embedded in his community and the city he fell in love with.
 He is living his dream.
 Chat with Chuck!

-This article is republished here with permission from the publisher of Real Producers Magazine.
+This article is republished here by Jeff Payne, Best Chicago Properties with permission from the publisher of Real Producers Magazine.
 The article was written by Nora Wall with photography by Carlos Miranda.
-Special thanks to Lauren Goggins at Bottom Line Yoga for graciously sharing their space for the photoshoot.